naor789/lazy-potatoes/README.md

 Check out our app to learn more!

-This project was built with love, React, MongoDB, Node.js and Express By Naor Kahalany, Ruti Zwick and Juliet Gavison.
+This project was built with love, React, MongoDB, Mongoose, Node.js, Express, JWT By Naor Kahalany, Ruti Zwick and Juliet Gavison.